msmhq/msm/docs/commands/jar-group.md

 You can create your own jar groups giving them a name and a URL specifying where the latest version can always be found and downloaded.
 New jar groups are stored along side the existing "minecraft" and "craftbukkit" groups.

+    jargroup create <name> minecraft
+    jargroup create <name> minecraft-snapshot

+If you'd like your jar group to download the latest release or snapshot version of minecraft-server, the download-url parameter supports minecraft (for release) or minecraft-snapshot (for snapshot).

     jargroup delete <name>

 If you don't need a group of jars anymore you can delete all of them using this command.
 You won't be able to delete a jar group if any server is currently using a jar in that group.